filsmick/rust-json-parser/README.md

 # json-parser
 **Warning: this is a learning project.
-It may be slow, or dysfunctional.
 Use [serde](https://github.com/serde-rs/serde) instead.**

 A JSON parser written in Rust as a learning project.